Lawrence Auster

-Lawrence Auster (January 26, 1949 – March 29, 2013) was an American racialist, conservative essayist who wrote on immigration and multiculturalism.
+Lawrence Auster (January 26, 1949 – March 29, 2013) was an American conservative essayist and self-described "racialist” who wrote on immigration and multiculturalism.

 Personal life

 Auster grew up in New Jersey, and was a cousin of the novelist Paul Auster.
 He attended Columbia University for two years, later finishing a B.A. in English at the University of Colorado at Boulder.
-He never married, and was not - as has been claimed - a lawyer.
+He never married, and was not – as has been claimed – a lawyer.

 Born Jewish, Auster converted to Christianity as an adult and became a member of the Episcopal Church, a church he said he preferred "in the historical rather than the present tense", because the Church's ordination of openly gay men means "it has ceased being a Christian church".
 He died of pancreatic cancer in West Chester, Pennsylvania on March 29, 2013.
 Auster later converted to Roman Catholicism on his deathbed.

 Writings

 Auster was the author of several works on immigration and multiculturalism, most notably The Path to National Suicide, originally published by the American Immigration Control Foundation (AICF) in 1990.
-The book calls for greater public debate about U.S. immigration policy and the "orthodoxy" that upholds it.
+The book calls for greater public debate about U.S. immigration policy and the “orthodoxy” that upholds it.
 In Alien Nation: Common Sense About America's Immigration Disaster, Peter Brimelow refers to Path as "perhaps the most remarkable literary product of the Restrictionist underground, a work which I think will one day be seen as a political pamphlet to rank with Tom Paine's Common Sense."
 Professor Gabriel Chin has called Auster "the unsung godfather of the restrictionist movement".

 Auster's work appeared in numerous publications, including National Review, FrontPage Magazine, Human Events, WorldNetDaily and The Social Contract.

 Auster edited a daily blog, View from the Right (VFR).
 He took over editorship from writer James Kalb.
 Auster published his final post on March 24, 2013.